alexander-naumov/tcp_ip_notes/tcp-half-close.md

 TCP half close is term to describe situation that one end closes one direction of the communication channel (from it side), usually by sending `FIN` to other side.
 Upon receive `ACK` for that, it no longer sends any data but still can receive data from other.

-The one sending `FIN` to other party changes it internal state to `FIN_WAIT_1`.
-Upon receiving the other end `ACK` it and changes to `CLOSE_WAIT`.
-After receiving `ACK` the sending one changes to `FIN_WAIT_2`.
+The one sending `FIN` to other party changes its state to `FIN_WAIT_1`.
+Upon receiving the receiver returns `ACK` and changes its state to `CLOSE_WAIT`.
+After receiving `ACK` the sender changes to `FIN_WAIT_2`.

-An examplefor half close is one party sends text file as stream to other remote machine for sorting then get back the result.
+An example for half close is one party sends text file as stream to other remote machine for sorting then get back the result.

     $rsh bsdi sort < datafile